Tyrn/wei/the-insider-en.typ

      And they raced.
 Bemish felt as  good as he had  never felt in his life.
-He  wanted to cancel all  the  meetings in the world, he  didn't give a damn about the spaceport and the investment funds - he  just wanted to ride  down this road  where his car would get stuck and his bulldozer would  just  tear up.
+He  wanted to cancel all  the  meetings in the world, he  didn't give a damn about the spaceport and the investment funds---he  just wanted to ride  down this road  where his car would get stuck and his bulldozer would  just  tear up.